WordPress/gutenberg/packages/e2e-test-utils/README.md

 _Returns_

--   `function`: Function that determines if a request is for the embed API, embedding a specific URL.
+-   `Function`: Function that determines if a request is for the embed API, embedding a specific URL.

 <a name="createJSONResponse" href="#createJSONResponse">#</a> **createJSONResponse**